-The Employee Benefit Research Institute 2019 Retirement Confidence Survey Summary Report found that workers expect to retire at age 65, but as noted previously, the average retirement age in the US is 64.
+According to The Employee Benefit Research Institute’s Retirement Confidence Survey Summary Report, the expected average age of retirement in 2019 was 65.
+Howvever, as noted previously, the Census places the average retirement age in the US is 64.
 Retiring earlier than planned could lead to not having enough money to retire comfortably.

 How to Know When to Retire

 Not everyone retires early by choice.
 More than four in 10 people retired earlier than they expected, mostly because of health problems, disabilities, or changes within their organizations.

 It can be difficult for workers to exactly predict at what age they will retire due to circumstances that may be out of their control.